Captain America: Reborn: Prelude

 At the H.A.M.M.E.R. holding facility in Colorado, Sin is being questioned by H.A.M.M.E.R. agents about a second shooter in the murder of Captain America.
 They promise her freedom in exchange for the shooter.
-They figure that since the Red Skull is dead, she does not need to be loyal to him anymore.
+They figure that since Red Skull is dead, she does not need to be loyal to him anymore.
 Sin laughs at this, and tackles a H.A.M.M.E.R agent, and whispers something in his ear.
 She is about to escape when Bullseye captures her.
-Later, Bullseye and Norman Osborn are talking with the agent Sin attacked, and he said that she whispered, "Why are you sure that he is dead?"
+Later, Bullseye and Osborn are talking with the agent Sin attacked, and he said that she whispered, "Why are you sure that he is dead?"
 Osborn declares that this is a problem, but the question is whether Sin was talking about her father or about Captain America.

 Reborn

 Sharon, Falcon, Vision, and Hank Pym are meeting at Hank's lab.
-While Bucky and Black Widow infiltrate a H.A.M.M.E.R. helicarrier, Sharon explains to everyone how she shot Captain America.
-However, when they examine the gun, which she recovered in Captain America #600, they discover that it is technology sponsored by none other than Doctor Doom.
-As Arnim Zola explains to Osborn during a meeting, the gun did not kill Steve, "[it] froze him within space and time."
-Sharon further explains she was captured by Red Skull and used as part of a device that would bring Steve back, or "unstick" him from time.
-No one is sure where Steve became unstuck when Sharon damaged the device.
-As Bucky and Black Widow are attacked by Ares and Venom, there are flashbacks to Steve Rogers on D-Day with Bucky, then his mother's death, and then back into D-Day.
+While Bucky and Black Widow infiltrate a H.A.M.M.E.R.
+Helicarrier, Sharon explains to everyone how she shot Captain America.
+When they examine the gun, they discover that it is technology sponsored by Doctor Doom.
+As Arnim Zola explains to Osborn, the gun froze Steve in space and time rather than killing him.
+Sharon further explains she was captured by Red Skull and used as part of a device that would bring Steve back.
 Steve questions what is happening to him, but appears to be preparing to go along with the situation and fight the battles of World War II all over again.

-Norman Osborn approaches Sin and Crossbones about a mission.
-Captain America flashes to the point in time when he was subjected to the Super Soldier serum by Dr. Abraham Erskine.
+Osborn approaches Sin and Crossbones about a mission.
+Captain America flashes to the point in time when he was subjected to the Super Soldier serum by Abraham Erskine.
 Meanwhile, Bucky and Black Widow have been apprehended by H.A.M.M.E.R.
 Agents.
-Norman Osborn then tells Black Widow to seek out Sharon Carter and order her to turn herself in before the current Captain America is also killed.
+Osborn then tells Black Widow to seek out Sharon Carter and order her to turn herself in before the current Captain America is also killed.

-Captain America flashes to another point in his life where the Inuit have found his frozen body.
+Captain America flashes to another point in his life where the Inuit found his frozen body.
 He then flashes toward the Kree-Skrull War where he briefly talks with Vision.
 He gives Vision a message that Vision is commanded to forget until the time is right.
 Back in the present, Bucky is freed by Ant-Man and then rescued by Falcon who fights Ghost.
 Meanwhile, Sharon has turned herself in.
-At the same time, Sin and Crossbones locate the Red Skull and take him to Latveria so that he could be given a living body.
+At the same time, Sin and Crossbones locate Red Skull and take him to Latveria so that he could be given a living body.